mindspore-ai/docs/docs/golden_stick/docs/source_en/pruner/scop.md

 ### Knockoff Data

-Initialize the ResNet-50, load the pre-trained model, replace nodes using PrunerKfCompressAlgo to obtain the network in the knockoff phase (For details, users can refer to [API](https://gitee.com/mindspore/golden-stick/blob/master/mindspore_gs/pruner/scop/scop_pruner.py)), and train the network.
+Initialize the ResNet-50, load the pre-trained model, replace nodes using PrunerKfCompressAlgo to obtain the network in the knockoff phase (For details, users can refer to [API](https://gitee.com/mindspore/golden-stick/blob/master/mindspore_gs/pruner/scop/scop_pruner.py)), and train the network.（Note: dataset_sink_mode in Knockoff Data phase must be set to False, because SCOP will modify dataset in Knockoff Data phase）

 ```python
 from mindspore import ModelCheckpoint, CheckpointConfig, LossMonitor, TimeMonitor